BlackBerry’s stock returns

 BlackBerry (BB) stock has returned 5.5% in the last 12 months, 5.6% in the last month, and 1.8% in the last five days.
 It fell 28% in 2016 and then rose 52% in 2017.
 Since the start of 2018, the stock has risen 8.1%.
 Comparatively, the S&P 500 ETF (SPY) and the Invesco QQQ Trust ETF (QQQ) have generated returns of 1.9% and 9.4%, respectively, in 2018.

 Analysts’ recommendations and price targets

-Of the six analysts tracking BlackBerry stock, two have recommended “buy,” two have recommended “hold,” and two have recommended “sell.”
-Analysts’ 12-month average price target for BlackBerry is $12.38, with a median target estimate of $11.50.
-BlackBerry is trading at a premium of 6% to analysts’ median estimate.
+Of the five analysts tracking BlackBerry stock, two have recommended a “buy,” and two have recommended a “hold.”
+There is one “sell” recommendation.
+Analysts’ 12-month average price target for BlackBerry is $12.62, and the median estimate is $12.
+BlackBerry is trading at a premium of 0.6% to its median estimate.

-On March 13, BlackBerry closed at $12.20.
-Based on that price, the stock was trading as follows:
+On June 11, BlackBerry stock closed at $12.07.
+Based on that price, the stock is trading as follows:

-BlackBerry’s 14-day MACD (moving average convergence divergence) is ~0.25.
-A stock’s MACD marks the difference between its short-term and long-term moving averages.
-BlackBerry’s positive MACD indicates an upward trading pattern.
+BlackBerry’s 14-day MACD (moving average convergence divergence) is 0.33.
+MACD is the difference between a stock’s short-term and long-term moving averages.
+BlackBerry’s positive MACD indicates an upward trading trend.

-BlackBerry has a 14-day RSI (relative strength index) score of 42, which shows that the stock could be close to oversold.
-An RSI score above 70 indicates that a stock has been overbought, while an RSI score below 30 suggests that a stock has been oversold.
+BlackBerry has a 14-day RSI (relative strength index) score of 66, which shows that the stock is trading very close to overbought territory.
+An RSI score above 70 indicates that a stock has been overbought, while an RSI score below 30 suggests that it has been oversold.